Do I need a VISA?Open or Close

 You can read a blog we wrote about some of the popular activities previous volunteers and interns enjoyed here.

 What language is spoken in South Africa?Open or Close

-South Africa has 11 official languages.
+South Africa has eleven official languages.
 The languages most used in the Cape Town area are English, Afrikaans and Xhosa.
-The majority of the children at the projects speak English, so communication will not be an issue.
+Most of the children at the projects speak English, so communication will not be an issue.

 Other things to noteOpen or Close

 It will take some extra patience when you first begin at your project.

 Things won't operate as quickly or efficiently as they will back in your home country.
 There may also be times where you don't feel as involved as you'd like when you first start at your project.
 A lot of the initial work will be getting to know the people, gaining their trust and confidence to build relationships.
 In time, you'll be able to start taking a more hands-on role in your project.